 MG was charged with common assault against his girlfriend and was also subject to an Apprehended Domestic Violence Order (ADVO).
 The victim did not attend the hearing and subsequently the charge of common assault and ADVO were dismissed.

-AC – Client found not guilty of assault against his daughter
+HDF – Client found not guilty of assault against his daughter

 Client accidentally swung a bag, which contained a small bottle inside, at his daughter.
 It collided with his daughter’s mouth which caused her upper lead to bleed.
 He was charged with assault and assault occasioning actual bodily harm.
 The defence assisted in tendering a number of character references.
 The charges were dismissed.